WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 #### Complaints

 As should be expected, many Doomfist players have been upset by this loss of endorphine rush created by his former One-Shot-Punch, as well as the "Bread-And-Butter" Slam, Uppercut combo.
 Unbeknownst to a newcomer, Power Punch has retained its signature One-Shot-Punch capability.
-As described above, the developers have reworked the ability to require more skil and give more output on success.
+As described above, the developers have reworked the ability to require more skill and give more output on success.
 This raising of the "Skill-floor" of the character creates a more difficult barrier of entry to the hero for both original DPS Doomfist players, newcomers to Overwatch as a whole, and the FPS genre.
 Hiding value behind "skill-walls" is not inherently bad.
 This gives players a tangible "goal" and prevents a mentality of believing certain heros outclass the rest of the roster by virtue of existance.